sonic-net/SONiC/doc/static-route/SONiC_static_route_bfd_hld.md

 2. "refreshable"

 StaticRouteMgr(config_db) and BfdRouteMgr check "bfd" field in config_db STATIC_ROUTE_TABLE.<br>
-BfdRouteMgr set "refreshable"="false" in appl_db STATIC_ROUTE_TABLE and StaticRouteTimer checks "refreshable" field to skip the static route entry timeout checking.<br>
+BfdRouteMgr sets "refreshable"="false" in appl_db STATIC_ROUTE_TABLE.
+StaticRouteTimer checks "refreshable" field to skip the static route entry timeout checking.<br>
 [*Link to STATIC_ROUTE_TABLE schema:*
  [STATIC_ROUTE table in CONFIG_DB](https://github.com/Azure/SONiC/blob/master/doc/static-route/SONiC_static_route_hdl.md#3211-static_route).]

 ## Internal tables in BfdRouteMgr
-4 tables (dictionary/map) are needed to use BFD session to monitor nexthop and update static route.<br>
+Four tables (dictionary/map) are needed to use BFD session to monitor nexthop and update static route.<br>

 1. TABLE_CONFIG: config_db STATIC_ROUTE_TABLE cache (for the route with "bfd"="true" only)
 2. TABLE_NEXTHOP: different prefixes may have same nexthop,  this table is used to track which prefix is using the nexthop